-Some people seem to be born with entrepreneurship running through their veins while others have stumbled on it through a series of life events, such as working a soul sucking job.
-After reading the meet a young millionaire series, it’s apparent that an entrepreneur can find extreme success even at a very young age.
+Some people seem to be born with entrepreneurship running through their veins while others have stumbled on it through a series of life events, such as working a soul-sucking job.
+After reading the Better Know a Young Millionaire series, it’s apparent that an entrepreneur can find extreme success even at a very young age.

 Let’s talk about the big one right off the bat.
 It takes guts to start your own business.
 Entrepreneurs face rejection and criticism on a daily basis but they continue on with their plans anyway.

-They don’t let other’s negative judgments dissuade them from doing what they feel to be right.
+They don’t let others’ negative judgments dissuade them from doing what they feel to be right.
 They have a vision and a plan which they’re willing to follow through on no matter how many people tell them they won’t make it.
-They put themselves out there for the world to see – and that takes guts, a whole lot of them.
+They put themselves out there for the world to see — and that takes guts, a whole lot of guts.

 Self-motivation is a critical trait of successful entrepreneurs.
 Those who have found success quickly know how to push themselves.
 They don’t need anyone else telling them what do next.
 They take initiative and go for it.

 Aside from self-motivation the next most important trait of a successful entrepreneur is the ability to choose which tasks are beneficial to their businesses versus which tasks just steal their time.

 This is a trait that is hard to come by.
 Many of us know that the time we spend working could be better used but we continue down the same path anyway.
 Successful entrepreneurs do not.
 They know which tasks bring them the biggest return on investment and concentrate on those.
 They eliminate or delegate everything else.